centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 <Tabs groupId="sync">
 <TabItem value="Groups automatic management" label="Automatic management">

-If you turn on **Enable automatic management**, users that log in to Centreon will be attached to configured [Contact Groups](../monitoring/groups.md#contact-groups)
+If you turn on **Enable automatic management**, users that log in to Centreon will be attached to the [contact groups](../monitoring/groups.md#contact-groups) you have defined.

-If you enable groups mapping, you must define which attribute from which endpoint to extract to create relationships with contact groups.
+- Define which attribute from which endpoint will be used to retrieve values to create relationships with access groups.
+- Match the attributes retrieved from the identity provider with the contact groups you want the user to belong to.

-For example, if the **Introspection endpoint** gives you the following response, the **Groups attribute path** will be **groups** and the **Define the relation between roles and contact groups** might be a relation bewteen the value **Windows** and a defined contact group in Centreon:
+For example, if the **Introspection endpoint** gives you the following response, the **Groups attribute path** will be **groups** and **Define the relation between roles and contact groups** will define a relationship between the value **Windows** and a defined contact group in Centreon, then between **Linux** and another contact group, etc:

 ```json
 {